Value vs Effort Prioritization

 - Configure rating scale: Choose scoring methods—0-3, Fibonacci (0,1,2,3,5,8,13,21), geometric sequences, or custom

 Invite team members to the board and assign specific criteria to specific roles.
-For example: "Front Time" to front-end developers, "Design time" to designers, "Problem Impact" to the analytics team.
 This role-based assignment ensures qualified people score appropriate criteria.
+Divide criteria among team members according to their expertise.
+Evaluate some criteria collaboratively.

 Step 4: Evaluate issues